-The History of Business Casual Dress
+The History Of Business Casual Dress

-Key Components of a Business Casual Wardrobe
+Key Components Of A Business Casual Wardrobe

-So, what exactly makes up a business casual wardrobe?
-Here's a look at the pieces that usually work well for a “business casual” atmosphere.
+So what exactly makes up a business casual wardrobe?
+Here's a look at the pieces that usually work well for a business casual atmosphere.

-A Few Important Ground Rules for Modern Office Dress
+A Few Important Ground Rules For Modern Office Dress

 As you're dressing for the modern office, there are a few business casual ground rules you need to keep in mind:

 Clothing still needs to be well tailored (this is where a custom suit jacket or a custom dress shirt comes into play).
 Your grooming should be on point, and you need to choose colors that work well for the office.

 Don't wear items with stains or rips.
-Shoes should be clean and shined.
+Shoes should be cleaned and shined.

-This is especially critical if you're just starting a new job or you have a big meeting in the office.
+This is especially critical if you're just starting a new job or you have a big meeting or presentation in the office.